Below are some examples of

 A lovely job to do: a surprise present organised by the birthday boy's friends.
 I was given a very helpful brief showing each element, and lots of needed photos.

-A hanging display for shop window
+A shop window display

-A slightly 3-D display for a gallery in Kendal as part of a comic arts festival windows art trail, with cartoon characters commenting on a painting and adding their "improvements".
+A slightly 3-D hanging display for a gallery in Kendal as part of a comic arts festival windows art trail, with cartoon characters commenting on a painting and adding their "improvements".

 I drafted some figures to see how they might be positioned on a copy of the painting, trying different relative sizes and making sure the hands holding the brushes and pens could reach the right places, and with enough overlap to support their weight when fixed to the painting.